pilcrowonpaper/malta/docs/pages/basics/setup.md

     // optional
-    "twitter": "@pilcrowonpaper", // twitter account associated with the project "sidebar" [], // see 'Sidebar' page
+    "twitter": "@pilcrowonpaper", // twitter account associated with the project "sidebar": [], // see 'Sidebar' page
-    "logo": "logo.svg", //for sidebar (must be the name of a file in the same dir) "og_logo": "og_logo.png" // square image of OG (must be the name of a file in the same dir) }
+    "asset_hashing": true // default: false - hashes the filenames for easy caching }
 ```

-You can also add a `favicon.ico` next to the config.
+You can also add the following files next to the config file:

+- `favicon.ico`
+- `logo.[EXTENSION]`: Adds logo to the sidebar
+- `og-logo.[EXTENSION]`: Square image for OG

 ## Create `pages` directory